-Unfortunately, the bird is likely to suffer from beak problems throughout its life and will need to learn to use the beak it has.
-In many cases, the parrot will need help from its owner to eat and drink properly.
-Surgery is sometimes also an option.
+The sun conure is likely to experience beak problems throughout its life, so it’ll need to learn to use the beak it has left.
+In many cases, the parrot will need assistance to eat and drink properly.

 Color Changes And Discoloration

-It’s not unusual for your sun conure’s beak to change color, but it could indicate that something’s wrong.
-Things that cause parrot beaks to develop discoloration include:
+It’s not unusual for a sun conure’s beak to change color, but it could indicate something’s wrong.
+Things that cause sun conures beaks to become discolored include: